nataliakoliou/Collaborative_Learning_Environments/README.md

 # Odyssey Project in an Arduino-based CLE
-This project aims to provide a collaborative learning environment centered around Arduino, featuring nine hands-on projects inspired by the epic tales of the Odyssey.
-These projects offer an engaging and educational experience for beginners, allowing them to explore the world of Arduino while fostering collaboration and creativity.
-Each project is designed to be run as a simulation using Tinkercad, making it accessible and convenient for learners to get started on their Arduino journey
+Welcome to the Odyssey Project, an Arduino-based Collaborative Learning Environment (CLE) designed to introduce students to the exciting world of Arduino through a series of hands-on sketches inspired by the epic tales of the Odyssey.

 ## Getting Started
 To run these Arduino simulations using Tinkercad, follow these simple steps: